4paradigm/k8s-vgpu-scheduler/README.md

 - Allows partial device allocation by specifying device core usage
 - Zero changes to existing programs

+A simple demostration for Hard Limit:
+A task with the following resources.
 ```
       resources:
         limits:
           nvidia.com/gpu: 1 # requesting 1 vGPU
           nvidia.com/gpumem: 3000 # Each vGPU contains 3000m device memory
 ```
+will see 3G device memory inside container
 ![img](./imgs/hard_limit.jpg)

 ## When to use